 Pilar and Joan Miró Foundation ( Visit Site )

-Fundacion Pilar y Joan Miro was formed in 1981 with a donation by Catalonian artist couple, Joan Miró and his wife Pilar Juncosa.Along with the artist's studios, the collections of works by Miró include paintings, drawings, graphic work and an important collection of documents.
-The museum has since expanded to add new exhibits of other artists such as Canogar, Mompó, Sempere and Villalba.
-This is one of the major exhibition centers in Majorca.
+Fundacion Pilar y Joan Miro was formed in 1981 with a donation by Catalonian artist couple, Joan Miró and his wife Pilar Juncosa.
+Along with the artist's studios, it has a collection of paintings, drawings, graphic work and important documents by Miró.
+The museum also has more exhibits of other artists such as Canogar, Mompó, Sempere and Villalba.
+This is one of the major exhibition centres in Majorca.

 Port de Soller